Stop 302 Redirects Hijacking Web Page PR (Page Rank)

 www.YourWebSiteURLGoesHere.com

 Sometimes the URL will look innocent but will go to the dishonest site and there will be code on that site that will redirect to your site with a Meta Refresh Tag (automatically redirecting the browser to your site).
-The Meta Refresh is a favorite of spammers so search engines are banning sites using them.
+The Meta Refresh is a favorite of spammers so search engines may ban sites that use meta refreshes.
 To see if a site is using a Meta Refresh, view the code by clicking on view/source in your browser menu and see if there are any meta refresh tags in the code at the top of that page.
 Look for a meta redirect tag set for "0" seconds, that is redirecting to your site, similar to the following:

 meta http-equiv="refresh" content="0"; url=http://www.YourOwnDomainNameHere